What To Do When You Can’t Get Pregnant: A Guide for Men

-Getting pregnant isn’t always easy.
-30% of couples trying to conceive will get pregnant in the first month – for the rest, it will take longer.
+Getting pregnant isn’t always easy. of couples trying to conceive will get pregnant in the first month – for the rest, it will take longer.
 With a third of all infertility cases due to male factor issues and another third attributable to both males and females, infertility is far from a women-only issue.
 In this guide, we’ll focus on what you, as a male, can do when facing difficulties getting pregnant.

 Why test male fertility?

 Female fertility testing involves multiple medical assessments, many of which are invasive and expensive.
-By focusing on your own fertility first, you can potentially pinpoint the cause of infertility in a quicker and more affordable way.
+By on your own fertility first, you can potentially pinpoint the cause of infertility in a quicker and more affordable way.
 Male fertility testing provides you with the information you need about your reproductive health, as well as your overall health, is much less invasive, and can be done even at home.
 We’ll delve into this later on in this guide.

 Steps for men to take when facing fertility issues